 Kendall

 Suburban space, proximity to Baptist Hospital and UM, and strong school options.
-Absorption was the fastest of any neighborhood covered here at 39 days, on nearly 400 transactions across third-acre lots.
+Absorption was the fastest of any neighborhood covered here at 25 days, on 88 closed sales across third-acre lots in Q2 2026.

 Read the Full Guide